saybou/serverless-typescript-aws/README.md

 `serverless-deploy is not authorized to perform: cloudformation:CreateStack on resource`

+We have to edit our policy and add some new permissions.

+---

 Go back to the `serverless-deploy` policy we created, edit it and add the _CreateStack_ permission for CloudFormation service.

 You can try to deploy again, and add each missing policy.
 This is the best way to be sure to add only the necessary permissions.
-(Step by step, it will sometimes be necessary to delete resources manually to be able to test a deployment again.)
+Step by step, it will sometimes be necessary to delete resources manually to be able to test a deployment again.

+### Basic policy example

 For this example project, you can find the minimum permissions required here : [IAM.json](https://github.com/saybou/serverless-typescript-aws/blob/master/IAM.json)